 - Dress fancy and wear the clothes that live in the back of your closet.

-- Plan a movie marathon with your favorite romances, snacks and drinks.
+- Plan a movie marathon with your favorite rom-coms, snacks, and drinks.

 - Share a cup of hot cocoa in front of a warm fire or while cuddling.

-- Snuggle up together with hot toddy’s under a blanket in front of a window to watch the snow fall.
+- Snuggle up together in front of a window and under a blanket while drinking a hot toddy as you watch the snow fall.